 Emma specialises in corporate and commercial law, focusing on superannuation, KiwiSaver, managed funds and privacy/official information.
+Emma is currently on parental leave.

 Emma provides strategic advice to a variety of clients, including fund managers of numerous retail superannuation and KiwiSaver schemes.
 She also advises other financial service providers and a range of clients, on privacy and official information issues.